yuanchaiyc/Ling471/blog.md

 * By the due date, post your blog post to the corresponding Canvas discussion area.

 ### Comments due date
-* The comments are due within by the next lecture after the blog post was published.
+* The comments are due by the next lecture after the blog post was published.
 Every student not blogging for a particular day should post a reaction on one of the blogs published that day.
 * These reactions can be comments or questions that engage with the content of the blog post or respond to previously posted comments or questions.

 ### Assessment